blex-max/expos/docs/usage.md

   Number=2,
   Type=Float,
   Description="""
-  Monte-Carlo results for graded pairwise overlap of mutant templates:
+  Graded pairwise overlap of mutant templates against all reads:
-  [0]standardised effect size (z-score) versus simulation against all reads;
+  [0]standardised effect size (z-score) against the exact null;
-  [1]one-sided p-value.
+  [1]one-sided Monte-Carlo p-value.
   Effect sizes greater than ~3.0 with a significant p-value may indicate a spurious variant.
   """>